Okay you've heard of serverless, tried it out, and you think it's neat. But should you really go serverless for your next project?

 - shorter development cycles

-Serverless is often cheaper to run.
+Serverless can be cheaper to run.

 When there's no traffic, there's no cost. 👌

 Google likes to call serverless architectures from prototype to production to planet-scale.
-You don't actually want to use serverless at planet scale though.
+You don't want to use serverless at planet scale though.

 But Google is right: Serverless scales.
 A lot.